About Me

-I am a fourth year PhD student in computer science in the HCI Group at Stanford University, advised by Michael Bernstein.
+I am a fifth year PhD candidate in computer science in the HCI Group at Stanford University, advised by Michael Bernstein.
 Previously, I attended Harvey Mudd College, where I earned a B.S. in Computer Science and Mathematics and concentrated in literature.
+I am currently supported by the Google PhD Fellowship and the Stanford Interdisciplinary Graduate Fellowship.

 My research areas fall broadly within human-computer interaction (HCI) and social computing.
 I combine empirical work and system design/building to critique and reimagine the online spaces that mediate our social interactions.

 In general, I care about understanding how to create online spaces with better social and psychological outcomes.
-Currently, I’m thinking about: participatory online communities, folk theories/mental models/what it means to understand an algorithmic system, and how to design social media platforms that support and encourage relationship formation.
+Currently, I’m thinking about: rethinking the current paradigm of social media feeds, folk theories/mental models/what it means to understand an algorithmic system, and how to design social media platforms that support and encourage relationship formation.

 Past Work